wfan19/wfan19.github.io-old/_posts/2018-4-15-Updating-Blocking.md

 ## Overall Tasks/roadmap for Pre-Alpha:
 - [x] Block website by denying connection
 - [x] Block website by removing the whole page's ```<body>```
+- [ ] Block website only at certain times
 - [ ] Be able to whitelist websites
 - [ ] Be able to remove parts of the website (recomendation bar, etc)